sudoankit/sudoankit.github.io/_posts/2018-03-09-school-resolution.md

 ---
 layout: post
 comments: true
-title: "Spring, schools and sorcery! *NEW*"
+title: "Spring, schools and sorcery!"
 excerpt: "My teachings at a school about technology and science during spring with a little sorcery."
 date: 2018-05-03 07:31:03 +0530
 mathjax: true